 The Company has received annual confirmations of independence from each of the independent non-executive Directors required Rule 3.13 of the Listing Rules.
 Upon the recommendation of the nomination committee of the Company, the Board considered all independent non-executive Directors to be independent.

-Biographical information of the Directors and the senior management of the Group are set out on pages 11 to 14 of this annual report.
+Biographical information of the Directors and the senior management of the Group are set out in the section headed "Biography of Directors and Senior Management" of this annual report.